JonJagger/cyber-dojo/readme.txt

 Pull the latest cyber-dojo source code from github onto your TurnKey image
 >cd /var/www/cyberdojo
 >git pull origin master
-Occasionally this will pull new directories.
-You must ensure these have the correct rights
+Occasionally this will pull new files and folders.
+You must ensure these have the correct rights.
+The brute force approach is
 >cd /var/www
 >chgrp -R www-data cyberdojo
 >chown -R www-data cyberdojo
+But this could take a long time.
+So better to simply check the output from the git pull and check everything carefully.
-And don't forget to restart apache
+Finally, don't forget to restart apache
 >service apache2 restart
 If the server fails to start try
 >rm Gemfile.lock